phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 To simulate objects passing "through" the coil,` CoilNode` consists of two layers, referred to as the foreground and background, which are added to the scene graph separately.

-`ElectronsNode` renders all Electrons efficiently using scenery `Sprites`.
-Two instances of `ElectronsNode` are required, for foreground and background layers of a coil.
-As current flow in a coil, electrons move between the foreground and background layers of the coil.
+`CurrentNode` renders a representation of current efficiently using scenery `Sprites`.
+Current is represented as either electrons or imaginary positive charges, depending on the current convention that is selected in Preferences.
+Two instances of `CurrentNode` are required, for foreground and background layers of a coil.
+As current flow in a coil, charges move between the foreground and background layers of the coil.

 Note that when dragging objects, they intentionally do not move to the front, as they do in many other PhET sims.
 There is pedagogical significance to the rendering order in this sim, and that rendering order